Department of Language, Culture and Communication (LCC)

 Grade Mode: Standard Letter, Audit/Non Audit

-TSD 624 Translation Technologies 3 Credits
+TCI 624 Subtitling 3 Credits

 Grade Mode: Standard Letter, Audit/Non Audit